noorykim/SAS-tips/dataset-variables-reorder.md

+# Reorder the variables in a data set

 There are several options for reordering variables within a DATA step, including LENGTH, RETAIN, and FORMAT.
 I find using a FORMAT statement before the SET statement is the simplest and cleanest method.
 It requires only an ordered list of the names of the variables.

 ```markdown